johnwcowan/r7rs-work/PathnamesPython.md

 If two or more *path* arguments are given, `path-join` returns what `(path-join (path-join `*basepath* *path1*`)` *path* ...`)` returns.

-`current-basepath`

-A SRFI 39 or R7RS parameter used to store a current basepath for use with `path-join`.
-Using this parameter provides the equivalent of a per-thread current directory.

 `(path-with-filename `*path filename*`)`

 Returns a path object based on *path* with the filename (replaced by *filename* (a string).